HydroshieldMKII/ArrCleaner/README.md

     2024-01-01 13:45:01,908 - WARNING - No episode found for title: File.mkv
     2024-01-01 13:45:01,912 - INFO - Checking Radarr...
     2024-01-01 13:45:02,551 - INFO - Found movie ID 1234
-    2024-01-01 13:45:02,562 - INFO - Successfully added the torrent to the blocklist in Radarr.
+    2024-01-01 13:45:02,562 - INFO - Successfully added the downloads to the blocklist in Radarr.
-    2024-01-01 13:45:02,566 - INFO - Successfully removed 'File.mkv' from qBittorrent downloads.
+    2024-01-01 13:45:02,566 - INFO - Successfully removed 'File.mkv' from download client downloads.
     2024-01-01 13:45:02,566 - INFO - Cleanup completed.

 ## Troubleshooting

-Ensure that Sonarr and Radarr are accessible via the provided URLs and API keys.
+- Ensure that Sonarr and Radarr are accessible via the provided URLs and API keys.
-Check the arrCleanUp.log for detailed logs of the script’s operations.
+- Check the arrCleanUp.log for detailed logs of the script’s operations.
+You can also change the log level to DEBUG for more detailed output (eg. level=logging.DEBUG).
-Verify that qBittorrent is running and the API is enabled in its settings.
+- Verify that download client is running and the API is enabled in its settings.